-- 5.1 SHA acknowledge that no agreement may be struck unless the employee(s) concerned have received advice from a suitably qualified and indemnified adviser such as an authorised/certified trade union person; an authorised/certified advice worker; or a lawyer.
-We will not permit the employee to use any adviser who is also acting for us. - Where the adviser charges the employee a fee, SHA will cover that cost up to the value of £250 plus VAT.
+- 6.1 SHA acknowledge that no agreement may be struck unless the employee(s) concerned have received advice from a suitably qualified and indemnified adviser such as an authorised/certified trade union person; an authorised/certified advice worker; or a lawyer.
+We will not permit the employee to use any adviser who is also acting for us. - Where the adviser charges the employee a fee, SHA will cover that cost up to the value of £400 plus VAT.
 Where the fee is higher than this, then the employee will be responsible for paying the balance.
-Such sum as we pay in this regard will be over and above the overall limits we have earlier set out. - 5.3 From an SHA perspective, we may use any resource whom we feel is best able to conclude the agreement on our behalf, for example our own internal HR team; an external HR service, an Advisory Conciliation and Arbitration Service (ACAS) official, or an employment lawyer. - 5.4 SHA may also mix and match for example our HR people may deal with the difficult "negotiations" stage before passing the matter onto another adviser/ACAS official/lawyer to write up the formal agreement paperwork.
+Such sum as we pay in this regard will be over and above the overall limits we have earlier set out. - 6.3 From an SHA perspective, we may use any resource whom we feel is best able to conclude the agreement on our behalf, for example our own internal HR team; an external HR service, an Advisory Conciliation and Arbitration Service (ACAS) official, or an employment lawyer. - 6.4 SHA may also mix and match for example our Human Resources and Corporate Support Manager may deal with the difficult "negotiations" stage before passing the matter onto another adviser/ACAS official/lawyer to write up the formal agreement paperwork.

-6. COSTS INVOLVED
+7. COSTS INVOLVED

-- 6.1 Aside from the value of any payments made to employees, SHA will seek value for money in the cost involved in our executing any agreement.
-Wherever possible we will have our own HR people perform all required work.
-If we do not have internal capacity we will seek support from other external HR advisers, or from our lawyers. - Where the matter has reached ACAS Pre-Employment Tribunal conciliation we will use the (free) ACAS service in concluding any agreement unless we feel that the matters are so complex as to warrant our substituting our own agreement paperwork (bearing in mind that this may undo any good will built up with the employee/ACAS officials in getting to a "yes" position). - Due to the expected limited use, we will sense check likely costs involved each time we execute a Settlement Agreement.
+- 7.1 Aside from the value of any payments made to employees, SHA will seek value for money in the cost involved in our executing any agreement.
+Wherever possible we will have our Human Resources and Corporate Support Manager perform all required work.
+If we do not have internal capacity we will seek support from other external HR advisers, or from our lawyers. - 7.2 Where the matter has reached ACAS Pre-Employment Tribunal conciliation, we will use the (free) ACAS service in concluding any agreement unless we feel that the matters are so complex as to warrant our substituting our own agreement paperwork (bearing in mind that this may undo any goodwill built up with the employee/ACAS officials in getting to a "yes" position). - 7.3 Due to the expected limited use, we will sense check likely costs involved each time we execute a Settlement Agreement.
 We are aware that Employers in Voluntary Housing (EVH), and others, may be able to offer information on what a variety of advisers typically charge.